 Portland’s oldest music store, Music Millennium, opened in 1969 with a mission to stock the kind of underground tunes absent from the racks of mainstream department stores of the era.
 To the delight of audiophiles, not much has changed.
-Multiple rooms stash untold tuneful treasures, from bargain bins of used CDs and vinyl to collector rarities — a first pressing of Led Zeppelin I recently sold for $1,000.
+Multiple rooms stash untold tuneful treasures, from bargain bins of used CDs and vinyl to collector rarities (a first pressing of Led Zeppelin I sold there for $1,000).
 Looking for live music?
 Touring bands often drop by the shop for free shows.

 Crossroads Music works like a melodic consignment shop, divvying up the catalog of more than 35 individual record collectors.
-The deep well of musical tastes results in an impressive selection of quality vinyl inside this Hawthorne Boulevard gem.
+The deep well of musical tastes results in an impressive selection of quality vinyl inside this Southeast Foster gem.
 Spend an afternoon browsing bins of prog-rock, post-punk, classic rock and more, and don’t miss the killer assortment of vintage concert posters.